Allard-Shi/mTBI-aging-model/README.md

-# Aging model using DTI and white matter skeleton
+### Brain Age Precition based on white matter integrity
+This repository contains relevant codes and implementation of brain age prediction for mild traumatic brain injury patients.
+The details of this method are included in our following paper.
+Please cite our paper if you use the code in your work.

-This repository is still under progress and development.
-The codes will be uploaded soon.
+The complete code will be uploaded soon.